thegetty/quire-docs/content/documentation/metadata-configuration.md

 ### Contributors

 Every publication should have at least one `contributor`.
 The `contributor` item `type` can have one of three values: `primary`, `secondary`, or `project-team`.
-The `primary` contributors are those who would show up on the *Cover*, *Menu* and *Title Page* of a publication, and may include authors, editors, translators and others.
+The `primary` contributors are those who would show up on the *Cover*, *Menu*, and *Title Page* of a publication, and may include authors, editors, translators, and others.
 Contributors should, at a minimum, be listed with a `first_name` and `last_name` (or alternately just a `full_name`).

 An optional `contributor_as_it_appears` value allows for more fine-grained control in the way contributors are listed.
 It could be, for example, something like "Edited by Rose Valland and Denis Diderot".
-Even when using `contributor_as_it_appears`, the contributors should still also be individually listed as contributors (with a value of `primary`) for search engine legibility.
+Even when using `contributor_as_it_appears`, the contributors should still be individually listed as contributors (with a value of `primary`) for search engine legibility.

-The editors, designers and developers and others who worked on the title may be listed as contributors with the `project-team` value.
+The editors, designers, developers, and others who worked on the title may be listed as contributors with the `project-team` value.
 This information is usually then listed on the *About* and *Copyright* pages of the publication.

 Read more about this matter in the [*Contributors*](/guide/contributors/) chapter of this guide.

 ### Copyright & License

-You should include a `copyright` line property for your publication, and optionally `license` information property if you are distributing the publication {{< q-def "Open Access" >}}.
+You should include a `copyright` line property for your publication, and, optionally, `license` information property if you are distributing the publication {{< q-def "Open Access" >}}.

 A simple {{< q-def "Copyright" >}} statement would typically be formatted as "© 2019 Author Name".